Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Toyota Sequoia are $1,454 annually with full coverage.
-Comprehensive costs approximately $332, collision costs $566, and liability coverage is $398.
-Buying just liability costs around $460 a year, with insurance for high-risk drivers costing around $3,136.
-16-year-old drivers pay the highest rates at $5,348 a year or more.
+The average insurance rates for a Toyota Sequoia are $1,454 a year including full coverage.
+Comprehensive insurance costs approximately $332, collision insurance costs $566, and liability insurance is estimated at $398.
+A liability-only policy costs approximately $460 a year, and high-risk insurance costs $3,136 or more.
+16-year-old drivers cost the most to insure at up to $5,348 a year.

 Average premium for full coverage: $1,454

-Estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all U.S. states and for different Sequoia trim levels.
+Rates are based on $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and for all Sequoia models.

-Using a middle-aged driver as an example, Toyota Sequoia insurance prices go from as cheap as $460 for your basic liability-only policy to a much higher rate of $3,136 for a driver that may need high-risk insurance.
+For a driver in their 40's, Toyota Sequoia insurance rates range from as low as $460 for just liability insurance to the much higher price of $3,136 for a driver that may need high-risk insurance.

-The ranges above demonstrate why anyone shopping for car insurance should compare rates quotes using their specific location and their own personal driving habits, rather than using rate averages.
+The examples above highlight why everyone should get quotes using their specific location and risk profile, rather than relying on rate averages.

 Use the form below to get customized rates for your location.